recyclarr/recyclarr/README.md

 ## Features

-Recyclarr supports Radarr, Sonarr v3, and Sonarr v4.
+Recyclarr supports Radarr and Sonarr (v4 and higher only).
 The following information can be synced to these services from the TRaSH Guides.
 For a more detailed features list, see the [Features] page.

 [Features]: https://recyclarr.dev/wiki/features/

-- Release Profiles, including tags
 - Quality Profiles, including qualities and quality groups
 - Custom Formats, including scores (from guide or manual)
 - Quality Definitions (file sizes)